ServiceChannel Product Designer Salary | $115K-$138K+ | Levels.fyi

 The median Product Designer compensation in United States package at ServiceChannel totals $120K per year.
-View the base salary, stock, and bonus breakdowns for ServiceChannel's total compensation packages.
+View the base salary, equity, and bonus breakdowns for ServiceChannel's total compensation packages.
 Last updated: 9/29/2025

 Company